stoneyrh/gSOAP/gsoap/samples/testmsgr/README.md

 random seed and option `-r` with this seed value.

 The Test Messenger application can also send pruned XML messages with option `-p`.
-Pruning means that attributes and elements are randomly omitted, which allows for testing the robustness of the service against incomplete and malformed SOAP/XML content:
+Pruning means that attributes and elements are randomly discarded, which allows for testing the robustness of the service against incomplete and malformed SOAP/XML content:

-    ./testmsgr -c -p100 -r1 example.upload.req.xml http://localhost:8080
+    ./testmsgr -c -p80 -r1 example.upload.req.xml http://localhost:8080

-Option `-p100` means a one in 100 change that an attribute or element is omitted from the SOAP/XML template `example.upload.req.xml`.
+Option `-p80` means that 80% is retained and 20% of attributes and elements are randomly discarded from the SOAP/XML template `example.upload.req.xml`.

 When testing the auto-test echo service, the echo service displays failed requests and is silent for successful requests.